How Does 4WD Outperform All Wheel Drive

 Locked (Full-time) Differential

-Finally, we have the locked differential, also known as a “full-time” or selectively lockable differential, which mimics a traditional transfer case by either always or selectively routing torque to the front and rear axles.
+Finally, we have the locked differential, a “full-time” or selectively lockable differential.
+This mimics a traditional transfer case by routing torque to the front and rear axles continuously or selectively.
 It’s a binary system that is either on or off, depending on the operator’s discretion.

 One of the biggest misconceptions about 4WD and AWD systems is how they control traction from side to side of the vehicle.
 However, the truth is that neither system has any bearing on power distribution to the left or right wheels.

-In fact, regardless of the type of vehicle – AWD, 4WD, FWD, or even RWD – front and rear axles are equipped with differentials to manage torque distribution.
+Regardless of the type of vehicle—AWD, 4WD, FWD, or even RWD—the front and rear axles are equipped with differentials to manage torque distribution.

-These differentials come in various forms, including open, limited slip, and locking, and control torque from side-to-side rather than front-to-rear as a center differential does.
+These differentials come in various forms, including open, limited slip, and locking, and they control torque from side to side rather than front to rear as a center differential does.

 Moreover, technological advancements have led to new approaches to all-wheel traction that use electric motors to drive one set of wheels while the combustion engine drives the other.